 2. Offer a fast & easy checkout

-3. Lead the way in connected commerce
+4. Lead the way in connected commerce

 With the adoption of voice across all stages of the customer journey, Amazon Pay is helping businesses adapt to the expectations of today’s connected shoppers through Alexa – available on hundreds of millions of Alexa-enabled devices.
-By embracing voice commerce, today’s merchants can take convenience to the next level, exceeding customer’s expectations in an age where personalized, seamless experiences are what make the difference.
+By embracing voice commerce, today’s merchants can take convenience to the next level, exceeding customer’s expectations in an age where personalised, seamless experiences are what make the difference.

-4. Help improve sales
+5. Help improve sales

 Amazon Pay enables merchants to boost revenue by converting valuable Amazon customers.
-Providing your customers with trusted, convenient experience, and one familiar login to identify themselves can help increase conversions & lower cart abandonments6.
+Providing your customers with trusted, convenient experience, and one familiar login to identify themselves can help increase conversions & lower cart abandonments.
 For example, AllSaints experienced a 34% higher conversion rate, 15% higher order values, and a 70 second reduction in checkout time after implementing Amazon Pay.

 6. Expand to new regions

 Appeal to international shoppers by making it easier for them to purchase from your digital store with multi-currency and multi-language support.
-This functionality helps European businesses reduce friction in the checkout process by maintaining the local currency experience across the shopping journey, helping their customers avoid currency conversion fees from their credit card issuer or bank.
-Amazon Pay retains the localized experience by sending order confirmation emails to customers in their local language.
+This functionality helps businesses in the UK reduce friction in the checkout process by maintaining the local currency experience across the shopping journey, helping their customers avoid currency conversion fees from their credit card issuer or bank.
+Amazon Pay retains the localised experience by sending order confirmation emails to customers in their local language.
 Amazon Pay accepts the total purchase cost in the customer’s local currency and converts it to the one registered with your account for settlement, so you don’t have to set up international bank accounts or foreign operations.
 Learn more about this feature and the range of currencies you can offer to your customers.

 1 For two years in a row, The Values Institute ranked Amazon as the top most-trusted brand in retail in 2018.
 Also, in brand rankings from BrandZ by Kantar Millward Brown and Best Global Brand 2019 by Interbrand, Amazon is rated as the top most-valuable brand.

-3 Average online shopping cart abandonment rate worldwide from 2006 to 2019, Baymard Institute, Sept.
+2 Average online shopping cart abandonment rate worldwide from 2006 to 2019, Baymard Institute, Sept.
 2019